vbaconnet-ledger/developer-portal/_docs/transport/web-hid-usb.md

 {: .center}
 [![Application running on browser](../images/webapp1.png)](../images/webapp1.png){: style="border-bottom:none;"}
 *Fig. 3: Application Running on Browser*
-### Plug Your Ledger Device
+### Plug your Nano
-Before clicking on the text connect your Ledger to the USB port, unlock it and run the bitcoin application.
+Before clicking on the text connect your Nano to the USB port, unlock it and run the bitcoin application.
 The steps are described below.

 {: .center}